Experiments with Optimal Model Trees: Experiments

 \subsection{Computing Optimal Model Trees: Scalability}

-In the above experiments, the time limit for each iteration over the values of \splits and \regCoeff was set at 3600 seconds.
-When running the experiments, we recorded the time required by the optimal tree learning approaches, cutting off the search at 3600 seconds and using the best available solution then for evaluation on the validation set.
+In the above experiments with OCMT and ORMT, the time limit for each iteration over the values of \splits and \regCoeff was set at 3600 seconds.
+When running the experiments, we cut off the search at 3600 seconds and used the best available solution then for evaluation on the validation set.
 Generally, computing an optimal tree with one leaf was almost instantaneous both in the classification and in the regression case.
 Table~\ref{tab:one_split_time} shows the average running time to compute optimal univariate model trees with two leaf nodes (classification to the left, and regression to the right).
 In most cases, the solver is able to compute the optimal solution before timing out, but there are some exceptions, for the classification (Banana) as well as for the regression case (Debutanizer and Long).
 As for the trees with 2 and 3 splits, the solver timed out almost every time before reaching the optimum or proving the best incumbent found was in fact the optimum.
 Moreover, in a number of the cases in which the solver timed out, the optimality gap (the difference between the upper and the lower bound maintained by solver) was still above 100\%.

 Intuitively, from a dataset perspective, the number of data points and the number of features directly increase the computation time, as they affect the number of variables and constraints in the model.
 However, there is an inherent complexity connected to each dataset that also affects the computation time.
 For instance, \emph{KDD} has more data points and more than twice as many features than \emph{Long}, but it took a longer time for the solver to compute a solution for \emph{Long} than it did for \emph{KDD} (see Table~\ref{tab:one_split_time}-regression).